 Petty offenses are only punishable by a fine and no period of incarceration may be imposed.

 Operating an automobile while using a hand-held cellular device, on the other hand, is a moving violation.
+Another example of a moving violation is driving with an open alcohol container in the “passenger compartment” of a vehicle.
 In instances where a driver is not eligible for supervision on a moving violation or where the driver possesses a CDL, it is infinitely preferable to seek a disposition on an equipment violation, even for a conviction and heavier fine, than to take the conviction on a moving violation.